10 Best Herbal Syrups For Dizziness

 ginkgo biloba syrup

-Ginkgo biloba herbal syrups are commonly used to support cognitive function and improve circulation, which may help alleviate symptoms of dizziness.
+Ginkgo biloba herbal syrup is commonly used to support cognitive function and improve blood circulation, which may help alleviate symptoms of dizziness.

 2. Chaste tree (Vitex agnus-castus)